 There are countless places you can go to get information.
 Just remember to take opinions for what they are.
 Not fact.
 Make your own opinions with your significant other.

-Birth Plan Printable
+Printable Birth Plan Template

 You don’t have to have it all written down and printed out if you don’t want to.
 Make sure your support person knows your opinions, as well as your doctor and everything, should go just fine.

 Always remember that things may change, especially if you or baby are in danger.
 In a medical emergency trust your doctors to do what needs to be done to keep you and baby safe.

 Why I Am Using A Birth Plan